UK PM Johnson receives report into alleged Downing Street lockdown parties | Politics

 UK PM Johnson receives report into alleged Downing Street lockdown parties

-Johnson has apologised for errors that were made and said he attended one garden party thinking it was a work event, but has rejected calls to quit.
-Nevertheless, collapsing opinion poll ratings have unnerved lawmakers in his own party, raising the prospect that they could trigger a confidence vote in his leadership.
-Several have already publicly called for him to quit. (editing by Michael Holden and Toby Chopra)
+Johnson has apologized for errors that were made and said he attended one garden party thinking it was a work event but has rejected calls to quit.
+Nevertheless, collapsing opinion poll ratings have unnerved lawmakers in his party, raising the prospect that they could trigger a confidence vote in his leadership.
+Several have already publicly called for him to quit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)